Sonic Adventure (Dreamcast)

 Sonic Adventure had some major work done over the nine months between the Japanese and Western release.

-A "β version" of the Japanese title screen that can be found in TITLE.PRS.
-Used for Beta copies of the game.
+A "β version" of the Japanese title screen can be found in TITLE.PRS.
+This is technically used, but only in the hidden TGS mode.

 Coming Soon Screen

 A loading image that can be found in LOADING.PRS.
-It's still technically used in-game, but only in the hidden TGS Mode.
+Like the title screen it's still technically used in-game, but only in the hidden TGS Mode.

 Icons for the letters S, A, B and C can be found.
-These were probably used with the older HUD that can be seen in the AutoDemo, which contains the "Level" part that these letters would've likely been used for.
+These were probably intended to be used with an older HUD that can be seen in prerelease materials and the AutoDemo, which contains a "Level" element in the HUD that these letters may have been used for.
 They can be found in CON_REGULAR.PRS.

 Other Chao emotions, left out for unknown reasons.
 They can be found in AL_ICON.PRS.